US STOCKS-Wall St ends up in volatile trade ahead of jobs data

 “Technically, the 1,600 level is an important area to hold,” said Michael Sheldon, chief market strategist at RDM Financial, in Westport, Connecticut.
 “It’s only natural to have a little bit of a” bounce from that level.

 The pickup in market volatility over the past couple of weeks reflects investors’ uncertainty over Fed policy, combined with worries about a still sluggish global economy, he said.
 At one point in the session, the Dow was down more than 100 points.
-From its session low of 14,844.22 to its intraday high at 15,040.62, the Dow’s swing covered 196.4 points.
+From its session low to the day’s high, the Dow’s swing covered about 196 points.

 “The market is transitioning from a liquidity-driven rally to one based on economic fundamentals,” Sheldon said.